adonoho/DDGPreferences/Readme.md

 ### Licensing:

-DDGPreferences is covered under a public attribution required version of the new BSD license.
+`DDGPreferences` is covered under a public attribution required version of the new BSD license.
 Why do I require that you acknowledge me publicly in your app?
 Similarly to many other developers, I make my code available under an open source license as an advertisement for my development consulting services.
 Hence, I need to be able to easily point to applications that use my code.
-While it is not necessary, I would appreciate it if you also sent me an email saying in which apps you use DDGPreferences.
+While it is not necessary, I would appreciate it if you also sent me an email saying in which apps you use `DDGPreferences`.

 From my experience making other code available under an open source license, some folks will write asking to be relieved of my public recognition